sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_iOS/Quick_Start_Guide_for_iOS_APS_SDK.md

 This guide walks through the setup of the AMPLIFY Appcelerator Services for iOS applications.
 The AMPLIFY Appcelerator Services SDK gives you access to the Appcelerator Analytics and Cloud services.
 To enable the Appcelerator Test for a project, run the appceletator-test utility against either the project or the IPA file.

-*Not developing a native iOS application with Objective-C?*

-See the following topics to use the AMPLIFY Appcelerator Services on other platforms:
+{{% alert title="Not developing a native iOS application with Objective-C?" color="info" %}}See the following topics to use the AMPLIFY Appcelerator Services on other platforms:

 For native Android applications built with Java, see [Quick Start Guide for Android APS SDK](/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_Android/Quick_Start_Guide_for_Android_APS_SDK/).

 For native iOS applications built with Swift, see [Quick Start Guide for iOS APS SDK using Swift](/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_iOS/Quick_Start_Guide_for_iOS_APS_SDK_using_Swift/).

-For Titanium Applications, see [Quick Start](/docs/appc/Quick_Start/).
+For Titanium Applications, see [Quick Start](/docs/appc/Quick_Start/).{{% /alert %}}

 ## Requirements